scriptPilot/app-framework/docs/deploy.md

 - Create a production certificate in iTunes Connect, download and install it on your Mac
 - Create a distribution provisioning profile in iTunes Connect, download and install it on your Mac
+- Create a new App in [iTunes Connect](https://itunesconnect.apple.com/)
+- Configure the SKU from iTunes Connect in the configuration as `appStoreId`

 ### Deployment